memfault/interrupt/_drafts/embedded-async-rust.md

 Another downside is the lack of priorities introduced by the cooperative scheduler.
 To its credit, Embassy has a pretty cool solution to this problem.
-Using the priorities assigned to interrupts, multiple executors can be run in said interrupts[^6].
+Using the priorities assigned to interrupts, an executor is run in each of these interrupts[^6].
 This allows for a form of priority-based scheduling, but it's a decent amount of added complexity compared to a traditional preemptive RTOS.

+Additionally the ability to spawn more tasks than you would with a traditional RTOS can be a double-edged sword.
+While it's great to be able to spin up more tasks, it can be easy to go overboard and create too many tasks.
+This can lead to an overloaded task queue, with tasks spending more time waiting to be polled.

 ## Final Thoughts